NachoGallego/Goal-algorithm/README.md

 # Work in progess

-I'll be updating the scripts for this season and, also, I'll try to make them cleaner, this is the raw version I use on my own Google colab version so it's a bit of a mess.
+I'll be updating the scripts for this season and, also, I'll try to make them cleaner, this is the raw version I use on my own Google colab so it's a bit of a mess.